alphagov/govuk-developer-docs/source/manual/remove-machines.html.md

 ---
-title: Remove machines
+title: Remove a machine
 parent: /opsmanual.html
 layout: opsmanual_layout
+section: Environments
 ---

-# Remove machines
+# Remove a machine

 If you need to remove/decommission individual machines or a class of machines, there are several steps you need to go through.